 The secret is out!
 I always get asked on Instagram where I shop for my outfits.
 Here is a summary of my top places to look for travel clothes.
 I got my clothes for India from many of these brands.

 One of my favourite brands ever.
 Pieces by Uniqlo always have an understated classiness.
 It’s a great place to look for basics to mix and match.
 I also recommend their AIRism line, which is the opposite of their popular Heatech clothing.
 AIRism pieces help “release moisture and hot air, and has excellent breathability and quick drying of sweat”, so you will never be sticky in India.

 I am fan of prAna not only because their products are good quality and comfortable, but also because this company takes environmental and social responsibility seriously.
 All the pieces are made in Fair Trade Certified Factories with sustainable material that respects the planet and its people.

 What can’t you find on Amazon?
 I only recently started shopping for clothes because of prepping for India.
 I love being a Prime member that allows super fast delivery and easy return if something didn’t turn out to be how I wanted.
 AmazonSmile is also a great program that donates 0.5% of the price of your purchases to the charitable organization of your choice.

 In India (duh)

 Lastly, save some room in your suitcase and be prepared to shop in India!
 The textile industry is huge in this country.
 You will be swooned by all sorts of fabrics in all sorts of designs.
 Simple, extravagant, embroidered, bejeweled….With good bargaining skills, the price can be quite cheap as well.
-As well, shopping local is a great way to support the domestic economy.
+Read this post for more reasons why you’d want to consider shopping local wherever you go.

 If you worry about not knowing where and how to shop in India, there are guides/tours that you can hire.
 I recommend Umesh in Delhi, who was a lovely guide for me.